binaryvalues/Chrome-Password-Logger/README.md

 # Chrome-Password-Logger
  - Dumps all encrypted passwords.
- - Better formatting than the other shitty dumpers out there.
+ - Better formatting than the other trash dumpers out there.